 Prior to final delivery to Netflix, a production may choose to go through a round of Pre-Delivery QC in order to catch any potential errors or issues that might cause the program to be rejected upon delivery to Netflix.
-This can be performed by any QC vendor production chooses, but it is recommended that they go with an approved vendor from the NP3 program found here.
+This can technically be performed by any QC vendor production chooses.
+However, please check with your Netflix post production contact, as some post teams mandate the use of an approved NP3 vendor.
+When not mandated, it is still highly recommended that they go with an approved vendor from the NP3 program found here.

 Noted below are some FAQs that may be useful when planning your Pre-QC.